Automattic/jetpack/readme.txt

 WP-Cache files are stored in wp-content/cache/ (or on MU sites in a blogs sub directory) and are named wp-cache-XXXXXXXXXXXXXXXXX.html.
 Associated meta files are stored in a meta sub directory.
 Those files contain information about the cached file.
 These files are generated by the "legacy caching" code in the plugin.
 Supercache files are stored in wp-content/cache/supercache/HOSTNAME/ where HOSTNAME is your domain name.
 The files are stored in directories matching your site's permalink structure.

-= Why is WP-Super-Cache better than WP-Cache? =

-This plugin is based on the excellent WP-Cache plugin.
-Besides the caching WP-Cache did this plugin creates copies of every page that is accessed on a blog in a form that is quickly served by the web server.
-It's almost as quick as if the you had saved a html page in your browser and uploaded it to replace your homepage.

 = Will comments and other dynamic parts of my blog update immediately? =